NakamotoInstitute/nakamotoinstitute.org/README.md

 12. Migrations are done with [Flask-Migrate](http://flask-migrate.readthedocs.org/en/latest/).
 You can start enable migrations by running:<br /> <code>python run.py db init</code>

+## Add a link to "the Skeptics" page

+To add a link, fork the repo, add an entry to skeptics.json and make a pull request to 'the-skeptics' branch:

+<code>git pull origin the-skeptics<code>

+You can also email the information to contact@nakamotoinstitute.org

 ## How You Can Help